-Perform a study determining the feasibility of incorporating green infrastructure into the project's design as required by the DEP's USWR and the requirements of LL97/17.
+Perform a study determining the feasibility of incorporating green infrastructure into the project's design meeting the requirements of LL97/17.

-S2.4- Rainwater Management (1-3 points)
+S2.4- Rainwater Management (2-3 points)

-Perform calculations following the methodology required by the DEP's USWR to determine the required green infrastructure for the project to obtain a DEP permit.
-Based on those results and DEP approval of the design, perform calculations based on the DEP approved green infrastructure per options below to determine available points.
+Perform calculations following the methodology required by DEP to determine on-site detention requirements and propose a design, in conjunction with the results of the feasibility study, for incorporating green infrastructure.
+Based on results and DEP approval of the design, perform calculations per options below to determine available points.

-Option 1.
-95th percentile (2 points)
+Option 1.95th percentile (2 points)